Western Michigan Broncos: Other varsity sports

 The women's gymnastics team won the MAC Championship in 1986, 1987, 2006, 2013 and 2024.
 The team was Co-Champions with Central Michigan University after tying scores in 2013.

 In October 2007, the women's track and field sprint medley relay was ranked #1 in the NCAA by Track and Field News.

 The men's tennis team has won both the MAC Championship and regular season championship a record 26 times, with their last MAC Championship coming in 2022 and first being in 1950.
 In 1999, the format of the MAC Men's Tennis Championship changed as the Mid-American Conference introduced East and West divisions.
 A new tournament was introduced switching from a Championship competition based around a cumulative school's score of won matches of individual players singles and doubles games; to a best of 4 games, single-elimination match tournament with rostered teams, with consolation matches to determine lower rankings.
 In first year of the new tournament, after besting the University of Toledo team in the First Round, and surpassing the team from Miami University, which hosted the tournament, in the Semifinal match; the Broncos beat the team from Ball State University in the inaugural Championship match, 4 games to 2.
 This performance won the Broncos their first MAC Men's Tennis Championship since 1981, and the first under the new tournament format for any member school of the MAC.
 Since 1999, they have won 14 MAC Championships, more than any other school in the Mid-American Conference.

 Awards

 For the 2010–11 season, WMU was awarded the Cartwright Award, given to one MAC program each season for excellence in academics, athletics and citizenship.
-For the season, WMU won the Jacoby Trophy (most successful women's program) and finished second for the Reese Trophy (most successful men's program).
+That same season, WMU won the Jacoby Trophy (most successful women's program) and finished second for the Reese Trophy (most successful men's program).